5) Automatic Differentiation

 For now, we will focus on lighting parameters.
 Our lights are simple directional lights, and they only come into our rendering pipeline in the final shading kernel.
 This makes them a good place to start exploring gradients.
 To check that the shader AD is working well, we are going to create images representing the derivative of a rendered image with respect to one component of a light direction parameter.
 In mathematical terms, we will compute \(\partial I(x)\) where \(I\) is a rendered image, and \(x\) is a scalar light parameter.
 This Jacobian will have the dimensionality of \(I\), and the values at each pixel will represent how each pixel in the rendered image changes as the light parameter changes.

 This scenario is slightly more complicated than backpropagating from a scalar loss function.
 Here, we wish to compute the Jacobian of a function that maps from a scalar input to a high-dimensional output.
 We just learned that reverse-mode AD is most suitable when our output is low-dimensional and the input is high-dimensional.
 In fact, this scenario of a low-dimensional input and high-dimensional output is when we would usually prefer using forward-mode AD.
-We are not going to use forward-mode AD here, because we know that we will be using reverse-mode when we perform inverse rendering, and we want to check that our reverse-mode AD is working properly.
+However, we are not going to use forward-mode AD here, because we know that we will be using reverse-mode when we perform inverse rendering, and we want to check that our reverse-mode AD is working properly.
 So, can we still compute this gradient image with reverse-mode AD?
-The answer is yes, but, one pixel at a time.
+The answer is yes, but, it must be done one pixel at a time.
 In order to build our gradient image, we must seed the image gradient field with 1 at a pixel of interest and 0 everywhere else.
 We can then backpropagate the image gradient to the light parameter and store the resulting value in a separate image buffer at the corresponding pixel.
 Then we repeat the process for each pixel.
 In our experiments below, we will use grayscale images so that we don’t also need to repeat this process for each color channel in each pixel.
 We will also keep the resolution relatively low so that the experiments complete in a reasonable amount of time.

 Below, you can see an example image of a Blinn-Phong shaded sphere illuminated by a single, white directional light facing the same direction as the camera.
 You can also see two different Jacobian images that correspond to the \(x\) and \(y\) components of the light direction parameter.
 The Jacobian images correctly show how the brighness of the sphere will change when the light is tilted up/down or left/right.
 They capture both the specular and diffuse aspects of the shader.